telefonicaid/perseo-fe/documentation/configuration.md

 -   `config.authentication.port`: port,
 -   `config.authentication.user`: provisioned user for CEP in Keystone
 -   `config.authentication.password`: provisioned password for CEP in Keystone
+-   `config.castTypes`: cast or not attribute values to expected type conform NGSIv2 (false by default)

 URL format for mongoDB could be found at `http://mongodb.github.io/node-mongodb-native/driver-articles/mongoclient.html`